BillyBadBoy/lam/docs/Repl.md

 eval Factorial                                   // this won't terminate
 ````
-Even if calculation terminates it may not do so in a reasonable amount of time.
+Even if a calculation terminates it may not do so in a reasonable amount of time.
 Doing `eval Factorial N5` should return quickly, but `evalAll Factorial N5` might take a while.
 Use only small numbers in calculations, and stick to short lists.